Best Community Colleges in New Hampshire

 Originally founded as New Hampshire Vocational Institute in 1966, White Mountains Community College has added quite a bit to its capacity to serve students since admitting its first class of just over 100 students.
 The northern New Hampshire school has expanded its classroom and laboratory facilities by nearly 90,000 square feet and opened two satellite learning centers in Littleton and North Conway.

 Students here can choose from more than 50 degree and certificate programs in seven academic and career-based focus areas.
-The two focus areas with the most diverse array of study plans are industry & transportation and health science and services.
+The two focus areas with the most diverse array of study plans are industry and transportation and health science and services.
 They cover topics such as advanced welding technology, automotive technology and medical coding.

 Lakes Region Community College (Laconia)

-Fewer than 1,000 students attended Lakes Region Community College in 2017, but the academic opportunities here are anything but small.
+Fewer than 1,200 students attend Lakes Region Community College, but the academic opportunities here are anything but small.
 Around 65 degree and certificate programs are available for LRCC students, including transfer pathways to some of the top four-year schools in New Hampshire.

 One such transfer program is particularly unique.
-Students at LRCC can apply for dual admission to Southern New Hampshire University, which entitles them to personalized advising with a transfer admission counselor from the university and guaranteed acceptance to a relevant bachelor's program if they finish their associate degree with a GPA of 2.0 or higher.
+Students at LRCC can apply for dual admission to Southern New Hampshire University, which entitles them to personalized advising with a transfer admission counselor from the university and acceptance to a relevant bachelor's program if they finish their associate degree with a GPA of 2.0 or higher.
 Career technical education at the school covers fields such as fire protection, culinary arts and electrical technologies.

 LRCC might also be one of the best community colleges in New Hampshire for students who prefer a close-knit educational environment.
-The student-faculty ratio at the Laconia institution is one of the best in the state -- just 8:1 in 2017.
+The average class size at the Laconia institution is one of the best in the state with just eight students per course.

 If you're one of the thousands of students hoping to transfer your community college credits into bachelor's-level study at New Hampshire universities, there are initiatives in place to help you get there.
 All seven of the Community College System of New Hampshire (CCSNH) institutions participate in NH Transfer, a series of transfer programs and agreements between community colleges and the top four-year schools in New Hampshire.